ritabrokhman/mcp-llama-integration/README.md

 ## **Authors and Acknowledgment
-Rita, Connor, and Sawyer
+Rita Brokhman, Connor Pletikapich, and Sawyer Cartwright

 ## **Future Suggestions**
 The mcp-llama-integration project is designed to be a skeleton, enabling a wide range of future applications.
 Here are some directions this integration can support:
 1. Tool Expansion:
     a.
 Add new tools to the tools/ directory with custom schemas and execution logic.
     b.
 Support multi-step toolchains and conditional tool invocation.
     c.
 Integrate with enterprise APIs, databases, or internal systems.
 2. Model Flexibility
     a.
-Swap out LLaMA 3 for other local or hosted models (e.g., Mistral, Claude, GPT-4).
+Swap out LLaMA 3 for other local or hosted models
     b.
 Add support for model selection and fallback strategies.
 3. Agent Frameworks
     a.
 Wrap the MCP server into a full agent runtime.